citlaligr/python_practice/tuple_basic.md

 # 🧠 Exercise: Tuple Access

 ## 📝 Problem
+Practice working with tuples by storing and accessing structured data.

+## Requirements
-Create a tuple named `person` that contains:
+- Create a tuple named `person` that includes:
-- a name (string)
+  - Name (string)
-- an age (integer)
+  - Age (integer)
-- a height (float)
+  - Height (float)

-Using the values:
+- Use the values:
   - "Rahul", 25, 5.9

-Print the second element of the tuple.
+- Access and display the second element of the tuple.

 ## Expected Output
-Age: 25
+25

+## Concepts Practiced
+- Tuples
+- Indexing
+- Data types

 ---